Baayeh/Baayeh/README.md

-# Meet Kwasi: Your friendly neighbourhood developer
+# Your friendly neighbourhood developer

 ### I’m a Full-Stack Software Developer with a love for React